 Each of the elements in itself has recommended approaches.
 For example NICE recommend cognitive behavioural approaches for anxiety and depression, and CBASP has excellent results with long term depression (see CBASP pages for references).
 Anxiety UK recommend counselling, hypnotherapy and CBT for anxiety and phobia issues.
 Hypnotherapy, mindfulness and relaxation methods are effective in many stress related conditions.

-Other methods include using visualisation methods such as “inner child” (which sounds strange but which actually uses a symbolic character to represent your subconscious), or even shamanistic journey which is another symbolism based way of processing.
+Other methods include using parts work based visualisation methods such as “inner child” (which sounds strange but which actually uses a symbolic character to represent your subconscious), or even shamanistic journey which is another symbolism based way of processing.
 These may sounds terribly “alternative”, but both methods are merely using rich symbolism and imagery to carry our a psychologically therapeutic process of processing and understanding.